135th Airlift Group: Special operations

 The Maryland Air National Guard's introduction to the world of special operations began when Air Force leaders decided to phase out active duty air commando units in 1954.
 Despite the decision, there was still a need to maintain a limited number of crews and aircraft to support unconventional warfare missions.
 After lengthy deliberations, the Air Force decided in 1955 to establish four special air warfare units within the Air National Guard: the 129th Air Resupply Group in California, the 130th in West Virginia, the 143d in Rhode Island, and the 135th in Maryland.

 The 135th Air Resupply Squadron was established in September 1955 as a new Maryland Air National Guard unit with no previous United States Air Force history or lineage by the National Guard Bureau.
 Activated on 10 September at Harbor Field, Baltimore, Maryland, the squadron was assigned to the 135th Air Resupply Group.
 Allocated to Military Air Transport Service (MATS), and equipped with C-46D Commando transports.

 The 135th was designated at the time as a "Psychological Warfare" unit which supported USAF unconventional warfare (guerrilla warfare), direct action (commando-type raids), strategic reconnaissance (intelligence gathering), and PSYWAR operations.
 The C-46 was supplemented by SA-16 Albatross amphibious aircraft beginning in 1956.
 The SA-16 (later redesignated HU-16) completely replaced the C-46s in late 1958.
 Training for water landings with the SA-16 was extremely hazardous.
 To make matters worse, doctrine required pilots to land their aircraft on water at night, with no landing lights.
 Night water landings were practiced at Patuxent River Naval Air Station in southern Maryland.
-Three crewmen were killed when their plane crashed while attempting a water landing in May 1956.
+Three crewmen were killed when their plane crashed after accidentally contacting the water surface during a low approach in May 1956.

 Ultimately, the 135th's mission included counterinsurgency, military civic action, psychological operations, tactical air operations, and unconventional warfare.
 In addition to blacked-out water landings, the SA-16 crews practiced pulling personnel from the ground by means of the Fulton Recovery System, which retired Col. Richard T. Lynch, a former 135th commander, described as being "like bungee jumping in reverse."